soitgoes511/soitgoes511.github.io/_posts/2022-12-22-loki_promtail.markdown

 Loki is a log aggregation system, inspired by Prometheus, which was started in 2018 by Grafana labs.
 I will be using the local install (non-Docker on bare metal), version 2.7.1.
 I am not going to run through the install process.
-In short, the Loki install came with a single binary included.
-A configuration file is required to indicate the desired location for stored date, the listening port number, etc..
-The installation process is relatively straightforward and the only issues encountered were due to proper permissions.
+In short, the Loki archive came with a single binary included.
+A configuration file is required to indicate the desired location for stored data, the listening port number, etc..
+The installation process is relatively straightforward and the only issues encountered were due to improper permissions.
 I have included my configuration file which I am using for my test drive below.

-### Sample Loki configuration file
+### Loki configuration file used

 ```yaml
 auth_enabled: false